inab/python-extended-json-schema-validator/README.md

 Its development was later followed at [https://github.com/fairtracks/fairtracks_validator/], where implementations in other programming languages were also hosted.
 Python code gained traction and real modularisation there.

-As Python code is relevant to several research projects, it has been split from its latest repo, keeping the core and original extensions here at [https://github.com/inab/python-extended-json-schema-validator](https://github.com/inab/python-extended-json-schema-validator), and keeping specific FAIRTracks extensions at [https://github.com/fairtracks/fairtracks_validator_python](https://github.com/fairtracks/fairtracks_validator_python).
+As this Python code is relevant to several research projects, it has been split from its latest repo, keeping the core and original extensions here at [https://github.com/inab/python-extended-json-schema-validator](https://github.com/inab/python-extended-json-schema-validator), and keeping specific FAIRTracks extensions at [https://github.com/fairtracks/fairtracks_validator_python](https://github.com/fairtracks/fairtracks_validator_python).

 ## Usage